VikParuchuri/marker/README.md

 ### Custom configuration

-You can also pass configuration using the `ConfigParser`:
+You can pass configuration using the `ConfigParser`:

 ```python
 from marker.converters.pdf import PdfConverter